EighteenZi/rocksdb_wiki/Statistics.md

 `options.statistics` is a shared pointer, so it is safe to pass the ownership to it.
 Later the users can access the stats through `options.statistics`.

 ## Stats Level And Performance Costs
-Currently, we implement stats using atomic integers and atomic incremental operations.
-There are non-negligible costs.
-There are also costs of timing for duration stats.
-The costs would vary for different workloads and platforms.
+Currently, stats are implemented with atomic integers.
+We issue atomic incremental operations when updating them.
+The costs of that are non-negligible.
+We also have some stats of time duration.
+They require to call timing functions, which can introduce extra costs.
+The costs vary on different platforms.
 We usually observe a 5%-10% costs.

-Counter `rocksdb.db.mutex.wait.micros` will issue timing function inside DB mutex.
-If the timing function is expensive, this can hurt overall write throughput.
+We have two stats levels of statistics, `kExceptTimeForMutex` and `kAll`.
+The only difference is that with `kExceptTimeForMutex`, counter `rocksdb.db.mutex.wait.micros` is not measured.
+By measuring the counter, we call the timing function inside DB mutex.
+If the timing function is slow, it can reduce write throughput significantly.